19rehan/ML-Projects/README.md

 If you learn this techniques you will be master in Machine Learning Basics.

-This Also Includes Some Projects.
+This Also Includes Some Basic Level Projects.

 Each step has some basic project for better understanding.